 political policy allowing freedom of speech, permitted non-Communist governments, such as

 Hungary and Czechoslovakia, to break away from Soviet domination.
-After demonstrations by
+Gorbachev, the Soviet

 The Economics of the Iron Curtain and the Berlin

 Duisberg, Rationality and Society, Vol. 6, No. 1, 58-78 (1994)

 The rise and fall of the Berlin Wall and the Iron Curtain are explained in the context of an exit-voice framework presuming rational actors.
 It is shown that the prohibition of exit by establishing what we call "political costs of individual mobility" was a conditio sine qua non for the effective suppression of internal political opposition in Eastern Europe, and in East Germany in particular.
 The analysis of the costs of emigration and of political protest as instruments of autocratic rule (mobility politics) leads to interesting and surprising implications as to the general stability of dictatorial regimes.

 Ensemble Bernauer Strasse, Gerd Knischewski and Ulla Spittler - German Life and